Ares (DC Comics): Pre-Crisis

 From this base, he seeks to defeat the Allied cause in World War II, sending thoughts of conquest, deception, and greed into the Axis leaders via astral projection, but he finds himself repeatedly thwarted by the Amazon champion Wonder Woman.
 When Wonder Woman rescues Steve Trevor from Mars, the War God orders his three lieutenants to capture her.
 The Earl of Greed is sent and enlisted German aid, along with convincing the Dean of Holiday College to rob it, but was imprisoned after failing.
 The Duke of Deception gains Japanese help and captures Wonder Woman, but she escapes before she leaves Earth, and he is imprisoned.
-The Count of Conquest gains Italian help and, by trickery, succeeds in shackling Wonder Woman and Steve Trevor and brings them to Mars.
+The Count of Conquest gains Italian help and, by trickery, succeeds in shackling Wonder Woman and Trevor and brings them to Mars.
 Greed and Deception are released while Wonder Woman is imprisoned in the dungeons.
 However, with the help of Etta Candy's spirit form, Wonder Woman escapes and overpowers Mars, whose Iron Palace is destroyed by his weapons, though he survives.
 The Duke of Deception tries many times to defeat Wonder Woman, but fails despite his cunning and incredible technology, and Mars finally strips him of his mighty appearance, showing him to be a weak, toothless man.
 The Duke of Deception, after being set with the female slaves, causes them to rebel and briefly rules Mars.

 Mars repeatedly tangles with Wonder Woman on Earth-One and Earth-Two.
 During a period when Diana abandons her powers to live among the world of men, as the Amazons retreat temporarily to another dimension, Mars (calling himself Ares this time) and his children Phobos, Deimos, and Eris battle the Amazons to secure from Hippolyta the secret to domination of all dimensions of existence.
-Later, he enlists his descendant Helen Alexandros to become the Silver Swan.
+Later, he enlists his descendant Helen Alexandros to become Silver Swan.

-His final scheme before the history-changing battle of the Crisis on Infinite Earths is to ally himself with Hades and the Anti-Monitor to subdue the Gods of Olympus.
+His final scheme before the history-changing battle of Crisis on Infinite Earths is to ally with Hades and the Anti-Monitor to subdue the Gods of Olympus.
 As Wonder Woman engages him in final battle, Steve Trevor frees the gods, and Hades' wife Kore appeals to her husband with a message of love, leaving Mars isolated.